tesujimath/bash-env-nushell/README.md

 Historically Bash environment for Nushell was provided via the `nu_plugin_bash_env` plugin in this repo.

-That plugin is now deprecated in favour of the `bash-env` module, which is more feature rich and also embarrassingly simpler than the plugin.
+That plugin has now been removed in favour of the `bash-env` module, which is more feature rich and also embarrassingly simpler than the plugin.

 ## bash-env module